SoftwareAG/c8y-docs/content/predictive-analytics/samples-bundle/active-recognition.md

 * Create and upload an EPL rule to Cumulocity (C8Y) IoT which does the following:
 	* Gathers specific measurements coming from the source device and conducts any necessary pre-processing steps.
 	* Sends the data via REST request to the the Zementis microservice API for processing.
-	* Creates an update once the user changes activities.
+	* Creates an update alert once the user changes activities.

 ### Prerequisites